MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - ✅ When close a conversation save as summary
 - ✅ When open a conversation already started show summary of previous

-- Implement **NPC-to-NPC interaction system**
+- ✅ Implement **NPC-to-NPC interaction system**
-- Create the UI to see the text of the NPC dialogue with NPC
+- ✅ Set start the conversation of the two NPC
-- Test multiple agents in scene
+- Choose randomly two NPC to speak
+- Save the dialogue when finish
+- Load and show the dialogue
-- Debug system prompts for AI dialogue
+- Debug system prompts for AI dialogue to provide a better behaviour
 - Debug and polish NPC interactions
-- Full flow test

 - Design + art time
 - Refactor UI NPC to be in a grid and put some art on it